ttelcl/lcl-bike-app/README.md

     quite a few technologies to re-learn in their modern day version, I didn't want to further complicate it by adding _"learn TypeScript"_ to the to-do list for this project :)
+  - _Note_: When you look through the GIT timeline you can still see the dead ends; I didn't delete them, but left them "for educational purposes".
 - To aid with database development (including the creation of an initial empty database) I used SMSS (SQL Server Management Studio), see https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms